 Service animals are of course welcome if they meet the current Department of Justice definitions for service animals.
 A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.
 Pets, and dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA and are not allowed.

-For guests who are deaf or hard of hearing, a written script of the narration is available at the ticket office upon request.
+For guests who are deaf or need hearing assistance, a written script of the narration is available at the ticket office upon request.

 It is recommended that you call Wendella’s Corporate Office at 312-337-1446 or reach out to one of our on-site Guest Service Ambassadors prior to your tour or cruise if you have questions or need more information.
 Schedules, docks and vessels are subject to change without notice and may vary with season and weather.